 It has also been a pleasure to talk with the Israelis and the Palestinians and to support organisations like Save a Child's Heart which provides life-saving congenital heart surgery for Palestinian children and brings both sides together.
 At the Council of Europe I have been very active in the issue of refugees and of terrorism in Europe.
 And, in Nigeria it is a wondeful chance to work with a Government determined to take its full place on the African stage.

 Business and broadcasting

 I understand how business works too.
-As a former partner in Ernst & Young I've seen and advised some of our major companies and set up two SMEs (Small and Medium Sized Enterprises) I understand both the pressures they face and the key role they have in providing jobs.
+As a former partner in Ernst & Young I've seen and advised some of our major companies and I have set up two SMEs (Small and Medium Sized Enterprises) of my own.
+I understand both the pressures they face and the key role they have in providing jobs.

 As a reporter and business presenter for BBC World Service Television I had the privilege of questioning and commenting on some of the major UK and international stories of the day.
 A series of programmes I made on Bangladesh helped show life as it is in that country and I was also one of the first western reporters to interview on camera the first democratically-elected President of Mongolia.